cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.1.1**
+- Integrate the official model for Beam Drone along with the icon.
+- Fix a mod compat bug where the mod will raise an exception when Aetherium is not found.

 **2.1.0**
 - Add Custom Drone API helpers with documentation.
 This allows mod creators to ease up custom drone creation.
 - Add Beam Drone config options.